 In the finale episode, our hero Shadow Moon undergoes a ritual vigil for dead Dad Mr Wednesday (AKA Odin) only to discover that dad has tricked him by sacrificing his son in order to gain immortality.
 Shadow is betrayed, and dies, tethered to the World Tree, his father’s words ringing in his ears.

 “A blood sacrifice by a son?
 Wow.
 That’s powerful enough to restore me to all my former glory.
 Odin the all-father, all powerful once again.”

 Speaking before the cancelation news, American Gods author Neil Gaiman commented to Entertainment Weekly re the surprising cliffhanger “If we don’t get a season 4, we’ve ended on the single most frustrating, upsetting and maddening place that any season could possibly end.”

 Yeah Neil.
 We have.

 Bar some talk of a potential movie which may or may not ever see the light of day, what’s next for fans of the show?
 Well, they can always read the book, right?
 Or get into a new show? or tweet out some Save our Show hashtags?
 After all, no show is guaranteed a renewal unless it’s been tagged as such for multiple seasons, and even then, nothing is ever written in stone in TV Land.

-Like Shadow Moon himself, fans of Starz’ American Gods will likely spend a lot of time in limbo wondering why and how they found themselves without any manner of resolution after three years of investment.
+In reality though fans of Starz’ American Gods will echo Shadow Moon’s plight by likely spending a lot of time in limbo wondering why and how they found themselves without any manner of resolution after three years of investment.